Stiggy-C/daisy/README.md

 * createTable
 * createView

-The following abstract methods are defined in this class and must be implemented when extending,
+The following abstract methods are defined in this class and must be implemented when extending this class.

-* buildDataset(java.util.Map<java.lang.String,?>)
+* buildDataset(java.util.Map<java.lang.String,?>) (Custom logic to build the desired dataset from data sources goes here.)

 ### AbstractDatasetService
 This class contains method about building an aggregated (Spark) dataset.
 Furthermore, it provides the ability to be run